Adonis: Death

-Then, one day while Adonis was out hunting, he was wounded by a wild boar, and bled to death in Aphrodite's arms.
+Then, one day, while Adonis was out hunting, he was wounded by a wild boar and bled to death in Aphrodite's arms.
 In different versions of the story, the boar was either sent by Ares, who was jealous that Aphrodite was spending so much time with Adonis, by Artemis, who wanted revenge against Aphrodite for having killed her devoted follower Hippolytus, or by Apollo, to punish Aphrodite for blinding his son Erymanthus.
 The story also provides an etiology for Aphrodite's associations with certain flowers.
 Reportedly, as she mourned Adonis's death, she caused anemones to grow wherever his blood fell, and declared a festival on the anniversary of his death.
 In one late account, his blood transformed into roses instead.

 In a very different version from the standard, surviving in the works of fifth century AD grammarian Servius and perhaps originating from the island of Cyprus, Adonis was made to fall in love with a mortal girl named Erinoma by Aphrodite herself at the command of Hera.
-Erinoma, a virgin girl favoured by Artemis and Athena, rejected his advances, so Adonis crept up stealthily in her bedroom and raped her.
-Adonis then fled and went into a save to hide from Zeus, who also loved Erinoma and would surely avenge the violence done against her.
-Hermes however lured him with a trick, as Ares wounded him mortally in the form of a boar.
+Erinoma, a virgin girl favoured by Artemis and Athena, rejected his advances, so Adonis crept stealthily into her bedroom and raped her.
+Adonis then fled and went into a cave to hide from Zeus, who also loved Erinoma and would surely avenge the violence done against her.
+Hermes, however, lured him out with a trick, and Ares wounded him mortally in the form of a boar.
 Adonis died, but was eventually restored to life after Aphrodite begged Zeus.
 Erinoma bore him a son named Taleus.

 Other loves

 Adonis was also said to have been loved by other gods such as Apollo, Heracles and Dionysus.
-He was described as androgynous for he acted like a man in his affections for Aphrodite but as a woman for Apollo.
-"Androgynous" here means that Adonis took on a passive "feminine" role in his love with Apollo.
+He was described as androgynous, for he acted like a man in his affections for Aphrodite but as a woman for Apollo.
+"Androgynous" here means that Adonis took on a receptive role during sex with Apollo, which was interpreted in classical Greece to be the feminine position.

 Heracles' love of Adonis is mentioned in passing by Ptolemy Hephaestion.
-The text states that due to his love of Adonis, Aphrodite taught Nessos the centaur the trap to ensnare him.
+The text states that due to his love of Adonis, Aphrodite taught Nessus the centaur the trap to ensnare him.

-Another tradition stated that Dionysus, the Greek god of wine and madness, carried off Adonis.
+Another tradition states that Dionysus, the Greek god of wine and madness, carried off Adonis.